 Paid plan unblocks Netflix, iPlayer, Prime Video, Disney Plus

 All VPN providers claim to be security experts, but few can match Swiss-based Proton’s experience and track record.
 The company has run popular end-to-end encrypted email service Proton Mail since 2014, and its other products include a secure calendar and encrypted cloud storage.

 Proton VPN's network offers 1,700+ servers across 64 countries.
 Most servers are in Europe and North America, but there are also locations in Australia, Brazil, Columbia, Hong Kong, Japan, Malaysia, New Zealand, South Africa, South Korea and more.

 Proton VPN owns and manages its own servers, too, and they're connected to the internet using the company's own network.
 Apart from giving Proton VPN great control over how the service is set up and managed, it's clear this isn't some shell company making profits from reselling other people's kit: there are real resources and expertise here.

 - Want to try ProtonVPN?
 Check out the website here

-ProtonVPN's Swiss home gives it an immediate privacy advantage over most of the competition.
-The country has very strong privacy laws, is outside of US and EU jurisdiction, and isn't a member of the 14 eyes surveillance network.
+Proton VPN's Swiss home gives it an immediate privacy advantage over most of the competition.
+The country has very strong privacy laws, is outside of US and EU jurisdiction, and not a member of the '14 eyes' surveillance network.

 The company states its logging policy very clearly on the website: "ProtonVPN is a no logs VPN service.
 We do not track or record your internet activity, and therefore, we are unable to disclose this information to third parties."